michelled/weavly.org/src/activities/setting-up-the-stage.md

   ### Support

-  Adult moderator and minimum of one player
+  Adult moderator and a minimum of one learner
 books:
   - title: Little Red Riding Hood
     author: Mary Alperin